-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A82 carriageway approximately 400m south of the village of Glencoe.
-The works will consist of carriageway resurfacing and reinstatement of road markings throughout the full scheme extent.
-The scheme will take place over a length of approximately 430m, covering a total area of approximately 0.30ha.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A82 carriageway, approximately 2.5km south of Glencoe.

+The construction work will involve the replacement of surface course and reinstatement of road markings over a length of 415m.
+The scheme covers an area of approximately 0.26ha.